 As Jesus passed on from there, he saw a man called Matthew sitting at the tax booth, and he said to him, “Follow me.”
 And he rose and followed him. – Matthew 9:1-9

-In this instance, we read the phrase as “Rise, pick up your bed and go home” Similar phrase as “arise and go”, same message.
+In this instance, we read the phrase “Rise, pick up your bed and go home” a Similar phrase to “arise and go”, the same message.

 Let’s look at the background here and the context of the command by Jesus.